 Compliance & Sustainability

-M2M is playing a significant role in helping to create a more sustainable society.
+The Internet of Things is playing a significant role in helping to create a more sustainable society.
 Real-time presence data can so be used to optimise energy use for heating, air conditioning, lighting and other building functions.
-M2M enables intelligent transport, lighting and waste management systems to dramatically reduce energy use.
+IoT enables intelligent transport, lighting and waste management systems to dramatically reduce energy use.
 It can increase manufacturing process efficiency, support predictive maintenance and optimise order fulfilment.
 All of which help cut costs, energy use and carbon emissions.